 - What are your intellectual and academic interests?
-Give a few anecdotes or examples of why you’re passionate about this topic and how you’ve explored it already.
-Make sure your tone is excited and enthusiastic.
+Give a few anecdotes or examples of why you’re passionate about a topic and how you’ve already explored it.
+Make sure your tone is excited and authentic.

-- Then, explain how you will use specific UPenn resources, programs, classes, advice from professors to chase this interest.
+- Explain how you will use specific UPenn resources, programs, classes, advice from professors to chase this interest.